Why We Use Google Home for Our Smart Home (in Germany)

 Set certain lights to shut off at midnight.

-If youâre a book (or Kindle) reader like us, we even have a âHygge Timeâ routine for warm & cozy ambiance - especially for the longer winter evenings.
+And if youâre a book (or Kindle) reader like us, we even have a âHygge Timeâ routine for warm & cozy ambiance.

 Gemini Integration (in Google Home)